metaterminal/metaterminal.fyi/content/blog/bph-1.md

 ### Addendum

 If you're interested in more stories about Brown Puzzlehunt or other things I make, keep an eye on this website.
 I plan to post various things over time.

-There isn't a working RSS feed for this site yet, but I'll try to get one up over the next few days.